roman-sundurov/Socialcademy/README.md

 # Socialcademy
+The application is a prototype of a social network with registration, post feed, and adding posts and comments.
 The project where I experimented with SwiftUI and Firebase while completing the course Codecademy iOS Developer Career Path (https://www.codecademy.com/learn/paths/ios-developer).
-The application is a prototype of a social network with registration, feed, and adding posts, and comments.

 The project was created in 2022, and the refactoring was in 2023.